vegaprotocol/documentation/docs/concepts/new-to-vega.md

 * [Vega website](https://vega.xyz): More about the project and the team
 * [Fairground docs](https://docs.fairground.vega.xyz): Testnet-specific documentation including trading info and guides
 * [Vega on YouTube](https://youtube.com/vegaprotocol): Video walkthroughs and conversations with Vega contributors
+* [Engineering roadmap](https://github.com/orgs/vegaprotocol/projects/114/views/4): Board showing the features the team has planned and their current status

 ## What is Vega's restricted mainnet?
 Restricted mainnet is the first decentralised version of the Vega network.
 The first step of a three-stage launch process, it will be followed by alpha mainnet, which will have trading with limits, and v1 mainnet with unrestricted trading.